 Strong Financial Management and Commitment to Operational Efficiencies

-The City’s fiscal health is the result of strong financial management policies, well established long-term financial planning, and a comprehensive plan to address both pension and retiree health care costs.
-Fitch Ratings has cited the City’s solid financial operations resulting from ongoing commitment to conservative fiscal management policies, general fund balance and reserves preservation, financial disclosure practices, and pension and retiree health care reform as some of the key drivers to the City’s favorable credit ratings.
-Standard & Poor’s Ratings Service has cited the City’s very strong management and fiscal policies, including five-year financial forecasting, a policy of maintaining emergency and stability reserves, and strong budgetary oversight as some of the key drivers to our favorable rating.
-This commitment to fiscal stability and good financial management continues to support a healthy financial future.
-The Fiscal Year 2016 Adopted Budget protects General Fund reserves while allowing for increases in the priority projects identified above.
+San Diego’s commitment to fiscal stability and strong financial oversight fosters a healthy financial future, as well as saves taxpayers money through lower borrowing costs.
+The City’s fiscal health is the result of effective financial management policies, long-term financial planning and a comprehensive plan to address both pension and retiree health care costs.
+According to Fitch Ratings, drivers of the City’s strong credit rating include San Diego’s solid financial operations resulting from ongoing commitment to conservative fiscal management policies; General Fund balance and reserves preservation; financial disclosure practices; and pension and retiree health care reform.
+Standard & Poor’s Ratings Service has cited the City’s very strong management and fiscal policies, including five-year financial forecasting, a policy of maintaining emergency and stability reserves, and strong budgetary oversight as some of the key reasons behind San Diego’s credit rating (Fitch “AA”; Moody’s – “Aa2”; S&P “AA-“).

-The Fiscal Year 2016 Adopted Budget continues to create opportunities for San Diegans in every neighborhood.
-It prioritizes services and programs that will continue to support “One San Diego” where all neighborhoods can thrive, more San Diegans can have access to economic opportunity, and our city government is open, effective and efficient.
-The Adopted Budget increases funding for infrastructure improvements and public safety, continues to restore neighborhood services, funds homeless programs and customer service initiatives, and maintains sound financial practices that have resulted in improved credit ratings.
+The Fiscal Year 2017 Adopted Budget continues lay the foundation for building a better future by creating opportunities for San Diegans in every community.
+The budget prioritizes services and programs that continue to support “One San Diego” where all neighborhoods can thrive, more San Diegans can have access to economic opportunity, and our City government is open, effective and efficient.
+The Adopted Budget enhances General Fund reserves and creates a new Pension Payment Stabilization Reserve in addition to increasing funding for infrastructure improvements and public safety, restoring and enhancing neighborhood services, increasing funding for expanded youth opportunities and customer service initiatives while maintaining sound financial practices.

-I want to acknowledge the City Council for its collaboration during the budget adoption process.
-I thank our City employees for their continued commitment to providing outstanding service and ensuring a balanced, accurate and transparent budget.
+I look forward to working with the City Council during the budget adoption process and I appreciate their collaboration to produce a responsible and transparent adopted budget for the next fiscal year.
+I also thank our City employees for their continued commitment to providing outstanding service to our communities.

 Kevin L. Faulconer